 After five years, the founder rewards stop.
 The dilution continues.
 Eventually, the Nounders become just another set of voters in a sea of participants.

+The DAO had already disbursed 30 ETH to six charities, all verifiable on-chain.
 It's too bad governments don't have public ledgers for spending our money.

 Most projects optimize for speed.
 Ship fast, scale fast, exit fast.
 Cage wrote a piece designed to outlast everyone who would ever hear it.
 The Halberstadt performance will continue through wars, economic collapses, technological revolutions—whatever the next six centuries bring.